 - Water that is not clean, such as lakes, swimming pools, wells, and water stored on cruise ships

 - Raw or poorly steamed shellfish, such as clams and oysters

-- Food and drinks made by food handlers who have the infection and do not wash their hands well after using the bathroom
+- Food and drinks made by people who have the infection and do not wash their hands well after using the bathroom

 - Surfaces, such as a door knob